 NWABR student events connect students with local scientists.
-These relationships enable students to envision potential careers for themselves and see the application of science in their everyday lives, building towards a more scientifically literate society.
+These relationships enable students to envision potential careers for themselves and see the application of science in their everyday lives.
+These programs strive to promote public trust in biomedical research and its ethical conduct while increasing science literacy.
 In addition, we encourage the scientists of the future to consider the importance of ethics and social issues in research.
 Students are invited to participate in multiple NWABR programs:

-Camp BIOmed - An intensive week-long summer camp program for incoming high school freshman, sophomores, juniors and seniors.
-Campers will learn about biomedical research by visiting premier research institutions and talking with scientists.
-This program was inspired by the previous Cure Research Fellows program, previously funded by a NIH grant.
+Camp BIOmed is an intensive week-long summer science camp program for incoming high school freshman, sophomores, juniors, and seniors.
+Campers will learn about biomedical research through a variety of hands-on activities and scientific techniques.